 Is Oat Flour Gluten-Free?

-If you make homemade oat flour with certified gluten-free oats, then yes your oat flour will be gluten-free.
+If you make homemade oat flour with certified gluten-free oats, it will be gluten-free.
 All oats are naturally gluten-free.
 However, companies don’t advertise that unless the oats are certified, because it’s common for oats to obtain trace amounts of gluten during the manufacturing process.

 So, if you want gluten-free oat flour, make sure your oats have a gluten-free label on the package!